bguiz/blog.bguiz.com/src/documents/presentations/caffeinated-jester/index.md

 # Fin

-- Very few fancy things
+- Migrating from Mocha to Jest is pretty *difficult*
-- A lot of getting the basic stuff right
+- Jest's "batteries included" approach saves a lot of time
+- Snapshots combine with `--watch` are a killer combo

 =SLIDE=